Instagram Combined Shape quotation Created with Sketch. 69

 Environmental Studies Major is an interdisciplinary major that includes course offerings from 14 departments and programs designed to prepare environmental leaders of the future.

 Do you want to protect nature and improve humanity’s future on this planet?
 Do you feel inspired to create a world with more equitable access to clean air, clean water, healthy food, and wild places?
 Maybe you see yourself ten years from now as an environmental educator at a National Park, a city planner in charge of monitoring water quality, an organizer for the environmental justice movement, or a lawyer with the U.S. Environmental Protection Agency.
-If this sounds like your vision, you belong in the Environmental Studies Department at SUNY Potsdam.
+If this sounds like your vision, you belong in the Environment and Sustainability Department at SUNY Potsdam.

 The Environmental Studies major at SUNY Potsdam is: